Foupi/ada_air_guitar/README.md

 -   `git clone --recursive git@github.com:Foupi/ada_air_guitar.git`

-The `--recursive` option ensures that the submodule linked to the ADA Drivers Library (<https://github.com/AdaCore/Ada_Drivers_Library>) is cloned as well in the right place.
+The `--recursive` option ensures that the submodules linked to the ADA Drivers Library (<https://github.com/AdaCore/Ada_Drivers_Library>) and the C Synth repository (<https://github.com/D0tty/synth>) are cloned as well in the right places.

 Once the repository is cloned, enter it:

 -   `cd ada_air_guitar`